 Featured Premier Artist: Gerri McCritty

 Gerri McCritty is an immigrant from Liberia, West Africa.
 Gerri came to the USA on the Student Exchange program during high school.
 Her plan was to complete her high school and college education and return to Liberia.
 She started college, but had to drop out because a civil war erupted in Liberia and her parents could no longer support her.
-She spent years in survival mode working odd jobs, and living in fear under an expired Student Visa.
-She got married, had a son, got divorced and then struggled as a single parent.
-She would DJ for events and parties, and do paintings and murals for friends and relatives.
-Some of them promised to pay her for her work, but never did leaving her feeling discouraged.
-One day, a close friend asked her to DJ for her party.
-All of her guests loved what Gerri played, and her friend was so impressed by the techniques Gerri had learned, that she insisted on buying her two turntables to show her appreciation for their friendship.
-That allowed Gerri to get DJ gigs for private parties and large clubs.
+She spent years in survival mode working odd jobs, and living in fear under an expired Student Visa until she finally obtained her US citizenship.
 Eventually, Gerri gathered up the courage, and mentally prepared herself to go back to college as a non-traditional student.
 As of today, Gerri has accomplished her dreams by obtaining her BA degree in Art from Millersville University, opening her own gallery, PAVAA Gallery in downtown Lancaster, and becoming known as a multi-disciplinary visual and performing artist.
 Gerri says, “Presently, I am proud to say that I am living proof that it’s never too late to learn.
 One can learn until the day they die.
 Never give up on your dreams, they can come true.
 But!
 You have to be willing to do the work.”
 Gerri has exhibited and performed in venues locally, regionally, and internationally, and her art can be found and purchased on PAVAA Gallery’s website and social media.

 GERRI’S ARTIST STATEMENT